levithomason/grok/README.md

 ### ~/.grokfiles/lib

 This is everything grok needs to run.
-Scripts that are needed throughout grok are placed here.
+Scripts that are needed throughout Grok are placed here.
 It'd be a good idea to understand what these are doing.

 ## Road Map